apacheignite/documentation/clustering/network-config.md

   "title": "Configuration"
 }
 [/block]
-Following configuration parameters can be optionally configured on `TcpCommuncationSpi`:
+Following configuration parameters can be optionally configured on `TcpCommunicationSpi`:
 [block:parameters]
 {
   "data": {